civican/legisinfo/44-1/bills/S-17/bill_text.md

   **(2)** Paragraph 118(2)(d) of the Act is replaced by the following:

-    in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and **Newfoundland and Labrador**, the Supreme Court of the Province; and
+    in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, the Supreme Court of the Province; and

 ### Fisheries Act